CanonicalLtd/maas-docs/en/installconfig-network-proxy.md

 the CLI.

-In the web UI, visit the 'Settings' page, select the 'General' tab and scroll down to the 'Network Configuration' section.
+In the web UI, visit the 'Settings' page, select the 'General' tab and scroll down to the 'Proxy' section.
 Any changes made are applied by pressing the 'Save' button.

-![Configure proxy][img__2.2_configure-proxy]
+![Configure proxy][img__configure-proxy]

-To enable the internal proxy, ensure that the checkbox (for 'Enable the use of an APT and HTTP/HTTPS proxy') is checked.
+To enable the internal proxy, ensure that the checkbox adjacent to 'MAAS Built-in' is selected.
 This is the default configuration.

-To enable an external proxy, in addition to ensuring that the checkbox is checked, define the proxy's URL (and port if necessary) in the field 'Proxy for APT and HTTP/HTTPS'.
+To enable an external proxy, activate the 'External' checkbox and use the field that appears to define the proxy's URL (and port if necessary).

+An upstream cache peer can be defined by enabling the 'Peer' checkbox and entering the external proxy URL into the field.
+With this enabled, machines will be configured to use the MAAS built-in proxy to download cached APT packages.

-To disable proxying completely ensure that the checkbox is unchecked.
+To disable proxying completely, enable the 'Don't use a proxy' checkbox.

 <!-- LINKS -->

 [cli-configure-proxying]: manage-cli-common.md#configure-proxying

-[img__2.2_configure-proxy]: ../media/installconfig-network-proxy__2.2_configure-proxy.png
+[img__2.2_configure-proxy]: ../media/installconfig-network-proxy__2.3_configure-proxy.png